FREQUENTLY ASKED QUESTIONS

 How long will the assessment take?

-The Assessment should take between 3-6 working days from the acknowledgment of order.
+High levels of demand mean that desktop assessments are currently taking around 15 working days from the acknowledgment of order.
 However, this is a guide only and some assessments may be completed sooner.
 If it appears an assessment may take longer than stipulated, we will contact you and advise you accordingly.

 I don’t have a PayPal account.
 Can I use a different payment method?